• Skip to primary navigation

 • Remove chicken breasts, shred with a fork, then return chicken to slow cooker.

-• In a bowl, combine cornstarch with about ¼ cup of your half & half and whisk into a smooth slurry.
+• In a bowl, combine cornstarch with about ¼ cup of the half & half and whisk into a smooth slurry.
 Add cornstarch mixture, remaining half & half, and shredded cheese to slow cooker and stir to combine.

 Equipment Recommendations